Hugo’s Broken Promises

 So much for claims that Chávez is uniting Latin America’s leftists.

-Many need no “reality tour” to understand that Chávez is not the modern and positive force portrayed by Livingston and his fellow travelers.
+Many need no “reality tour” to understand that Chávez is not the modern and positive force portrayed by Livingstone and his fellow travelers.
 They see him as a reactionary one – rooted in old-style populists such as Argentina’s former president, Juan Perón.

 To them Chávez’s leftist populism is irresponsible, nationalistic, and authoritarian; it’s “much more interested in policy as an instrument for attaining and conserving power than in power as a tool for making policy,” observed Mexico’s former foreign minister, Jorge G. Castañeda, writing in the current Foreign Affairs.